Upgrading Icom CM-x battery packs with Li-Ion/Li-Po cells

 If you don't have the original terminal covers for the batteries you modify then you'll have to make some, the terminal design was bad enough with Ni-Cads and without a functioning BMS and Li-Po packs they will probably weld whatever you drop on them.

-When parallelling cells up, make sure that they're at least close in voltage before making the connection; ideally you should run a full discharge/charge cycle to check the capacity of each cell to match them poperly.
+When paralleling cells up, make sure that they're at least close in voltage before making the connection; ideally you should run a full discharge/charge cycle to check the capacity of each cell to match them properly.

 I prefer to do this with cell-phone/camera type Li-Po packs since they almost always come with internal protection and are designed for low current use.